 The experience onboard the Mermaiden Voyage was unlike any other cruise I’ve been on, and I’m looking forward to my next voyage.
 Even with all the minor issues, the overall experience was fabulous, and I could feel how hard everyone on the ship had worked to prepare and how happy they were to have us on the ship.

-I’ll admit that Virgin is not for everyone, but that can be said of every single cruise line.
-That’s why it’s important to work with a travel advisor who knows the quirks of each line.
+I’ll admit that Virgin is not for everyone, but that can be said of every cruise line.
+That’s why it’s important to work with a Rainbow Getaways travel advisor who knows the quirks of each line.
 I’ve spent years learning all there is about each cruise line and will pair you with the best one for your travel personality.

 Rainbow Getaways proudly help travelers of the LGBTQ community (and our allies) research, plan, and book incredible vacations where you feel confident and comfortable enjoying and exploring your destination.
 We plan each vacation to meet your specific needs, so you'll have an experience just as unique as yours.